VixenCreations/Fish-Appraiser-Engine/README.md

 A high-performance, zero-dependency local web engine built to reverse-engineer and calculate the exact dynamic economy of the VRChat world **Fish!**.

-> *I was bored and wanted something to do during my down time at work, so I built an engine that runs in NodeJS because I wanted a mathematically perfect companion app that didn't rely on bloated spreadsheets.* — **Vixenlicious**
+> *I was bored and wanted something to do during my down time at work, so I went a little too far for a fishing game lol.* — **Vixenlicious**

 ---